Limban Resort Tadoba logo

 Most guests do two safaris a day: morning out, afternoon out, Limban in between.
 The full day safari removes the middle part.
 You enter before sunrise and stay until the forest closes, moving with the animal activity rather than against the clock.

-What this gives you is not simply more time but a different relationship with the place.
-The midday hours when other vehicles have gone back are among the most interesting in the reserve.
-Heat pushes animals to water.
-Behaviour slows and becomes readable.
 A tiger that walked past at 7am may still be in the same waterhole at noon, and you are there to see what it does next.
 Bush breakfast and lunch are served at designated stops inside the reserve so you never have to leave.

 This safari crosses between connected zones as conditions dictate.
 It is physically demanding and unambiguously for guests whose primary reason for coming to Tadoba is to be inside it for as long as possible.